woocommerce/woocommerce/plugins/woo-ai/README.md

 ## Usage

 You can get to the settings and features from your top admin bar under the name Woo AI.

-For more information about WooCommerce Admin Test Helper usage, click [here](./EXTENDING-WC-ADMIN-HELPER.md).

 Run `./bin/build-zip.sh` to make a zip file.